 According to a recent report from the consulting firm Accenture, the worldwide gaming industry is worth over $300 billion.
 Games aren’t just products unto themselves, but also provide real estate of which other brands can use for advertising their own non-digital wares, and sometimes even sell digital versions of their clothes.
 Games like Fortnite have partnered with fashion brands to bring style into their metaverse, offering players the ability to change their avatars’ outfits using high fashion items, style them any way they’d like, and even spend real money on digital clothes.

-On 20th September, industry heavyweight Epic Games announced that it’s joining forces with Balenciaga and its creative director Demna Gvasalia to create outfits for Fortnite’s 400 million users.
+On September 20, industry heavyweight Epic Games announced it’s joining forces with Balenciaga and its creative director Demna Gvasalia to create outfits for Fortnite’s 400 million users.
 The game, which Epic describes as a "world of many experiences," allows players to choose gaming modes that take them from fighting other players in a battle royale to saving the world and attending virtual concerts starring Ariana Grande and Travis Scott.

 The impetus to make real life feel more science fiction is also happening on social media.
 On TikTok, the #chooseyourcharacter trend has generated over 1 billion views this past year, with users reinterpreting the famous Super Smash Bros sound into scenarios that make their lives look like a game.
 They’re also dressing for it.
 In each video, creators use style to present their version of characters, whether in real life, pop culture, or science fiction, building personas in universes like Gossip Girl, Disney movies, and street style aesthetics.
 While the challenge is not entirely linked to the gaming community, it’s a clear example of how, much like fashion, gaming is about building personas from the ground up.